Skip to main content

 Maine

-Maine is the #1 Eastern black bear hunting destination, with a population of 35,000+ bears and the highest bear harvest in the Eastern US.
-The state uniquely allows three hunting methods: baiting (Aug–Sep), hound hunting (Sep–Oct), and still hunting (Oct–Nov).
-OTC tags are available and affordable ($74 NR).
-Success rates over bait average 25-30%.
+Maine is the #1 Eastern black bear hunting destination with 35,000+ bears and the highest bear harvest in the Eastern US.
+Uniquely, Maine allows three hunting methods in separate seasons: baiting (Aug–Sep), hound hunting (Sep–Oct), and general/still hunting (Oct–Nov).
+OTC tags are affordable at $74 NR.
+Success rates over bait average 25–30%, making it one of the most productive bear hunts in the country.

 #2